kkensuke/myjb/basic/markdown.md

 # Markdown

 Here, you can learn the basic usage of markdown. markdown is **a simple, lightweight markup language for creating formatted, structured text**.
 This whole Jupyter Book source code are also written in markdown (MyST).
 You can use markdown to make websites, documents, notes, book, presentations, email messages.
-MyST is one of markedown which have features for **scientific and technical documentation**.
+MyST is one of markedown derivatives which have features for **scientific and technical documentation**.

 In the following, you see how to write markdown and how it looks like.